 Step 4: Choose the offerings you plan to give during ritual.

 Decide what kind of offerings you’ll be able to give on a regular basis, keeping in mind your financial situation and what’s accessible in your area.
-Standard modern offerings include food (especially meats, fish, dairy, vegetables, fruits, bread, grains, seeds, and nuts), fire, alcohol, and votive offerings such as effigies of sacred animals.
+Standard modern offerings include food (especially meats, fish, dairy, vegetables, fruits, bread, grains, seeds, and nuts), alcohol, and votive offerings such as effigies of sacred animals.
 Some individuals make offerings of incense, too.

 Why do we do this?
 Offerings are what we give the ancestors, wights, and gods in order to uphold our end of the gifting cycle.
 Historically, these offerings included animal sacrifices for their fresh blood (which some modern Heathens still do) and baked cakes.